mhohmann1/super-resolution-pytorch/README.md

 # Super-Resolution

-Please be sure, that the data is inside the respective directory.
+Please be sure, that the data is inside the respective directory `data/ShapeNetCorev1`.
 For training the Super-Resolution-Network, first pre-process the data with:

 ```
 python prepare_SR.py
 ```
+A new folder with the different voxel grid resolutions and ODMs will be created in `data/ShapeNetCoreSR`.
+If you want, you can remove the folder `data/ShapeNetCorev1` manually.

 Then train the depth map model with: